ofelcan164/API/sections/upload_links.md

 Upload Links
 ===========

-Upload links allow you to quickly share an easy way for someone to upload files to your Image Relay account.
+Upload links allow you to quickly share an easy way for someone to upload files to your Image Relay library.

 Get Upload Links
 ---------------

-* `GET /upload_links.json` will return `200 OK` the API user's list of upload links
+* `GET /upload_links.json` will return `200 OK` the authenticated user's list of upload links

-We will return 100 files per page.
-If the result set has 100 files, it's your responsibility to check the next page to see if there are any more files -- you do this by adding `&page=2` to the query, then `&page=3` and so on.
+We will return 100 upload links per page.
+If the result set has 100 upload links, it's your responsibility to check the next page to see if there are any more upload links -- you do this by adding `&page=2` to the query, then `&page=3` and so on.

 ```json
 [